The Royal Trail Gran Paradiso - Italy

 Day 4: Cogne to Alps Money then back to Cogne

 Heading south from Cogne we head off for a day walk to Alps Money.
 For the first hour or so we will walk along the base of the Valnontey before turning left up the east flank of the valley.
 Views all the way are amazing of the Gran Paradiso massif.
 By lunch we reach Alps Money with vistas of several peaks forming an enormous amphitheatre at 2325m.
-The cascading Tribolazione glacier beneath the impressive chain of peaks from the Herbetet around to the Gran Paradiso and Roccia Viva are breathe taking.
+The cascading Tribolazione glacier beneath the impressive chain of peaks from the Herbetet around to the Gran Paradiso and Roccia Viva are breathtaking.
 Lunch will be among several abandoned shepherd's huts.
 Back to Cogne for a much deserved meal.
 (B,L,D)

 Day 5: Cogne to Refugio Sella